jordanoskidavid/MyPollutedCountry/README.md

-Site where you can check the air pollution in North Macedonia
+Site where you can check the air pollution in Macedonia